kumahq/kuma-website/docs/docs/dev/documentation/dps-and-data-model.md

 ::: tip
 There exists special types of data planes proxies:

-- [Zone-ingress](./zone-ingress.md) which will enable inbound cross-zone traffic.
+- [ZoneIngress](./zone-ingress.md) which will enable inbound cross-zone traffic.
+- [ZoneEgress](./zoneegress.md) which allows isolating outgoing cross-zone traffic as well as any traffic going to external services available in local zone
 - [Gateway](./gateway.md) which will traffic external to the mesh to enter it.

 Because these dataplane types are specific and complex we will discuss them separately to "standard" dataplane proxies.